SPWwj/Spectrum/README.md

 Objective:
 * Eliminate the need of Pager used by restaurants and provide free notification service to restaurants, Food courts and hawker via the use of smartphone.

-# Proposed Level of Achievement:
+# Proposed Level of Achievement
 Apollo 11

 # Motivation